himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 After some brief researching, I decided on the rx580.
 I also considered the 570 and 590, as well as glanced at some of the newer AMD cards.
-The truth is, my rx560 honestly worked fine for what I needed. *If* I was getting a new card though, a small spec bump would be nice.
+The truth is, my rx560 worked fine for what I needed. *If* I was getting a new card though, a small spec bump would be nice.
 The 580 seemed to provide more than enough performance.